pgrlq7/pierre_mcp_server/README.md

 - **Extensible Design**: Easy to add new fitness providers in the future
 - **Production Ready**: Comprehensive testing and clean error handling

+## Architecture

+Pierre MCP Server supports two deployment modes:

+### 🏠 Single-Tenant Mode (Personal Use)
+- **Perfect for individual users** who want to run the server locally
+- No authentication required - direct access to your fitness data
+- Simple configuration with local config files or environment variables
+- Backwards compatible with existing setups

+### ☁️ Multi-Tenant Mode (Cloud Deployment)
+- **Enterprise-ready** for serving multiple users
+- **JWT Authentication** with secure user sessions
+- **Encrypted Token Storage** using AES-256-GCM for OAuth tokens at rest
+- **SQLite Database** for user management and token storage
+- **User Isolation** ensuring data privacy between users
+- **Cloud-Ready** for deployment on any cloud provider

 ## Installation

 ```bash